Rodrigo Saravia: Loan to IK Frej

 On 2 March 2017, IK Frej of the Superettan announced they had acquired Saravia on a season-long loan from Columbus.
 He appeared for Frej in a preseason friendly against AFC Eskilstuna, but underwent surgery for a broken fifth metatarsal before the regular season began, putting him out for eight to ten weeks.
-Saravia made his debut for the club on 17 June in a 4–2 defeat to Syrianska FC.
-He replaced Lukas Sunesson in the 67th minute to see his first action since preseason.
-On 9 August, Saravia started for the first time for Frej.
-Away to Dalkurd FF, he went 73 minutes in a 3–2 defeat before being replaced by Mattias Bouvin.
-Saravia scored his first professional goal while with Frej, tallying on 18 August against Örgryte.
-After coming on as a substitute for Joakim Runnemo in the 75th minute, Saravia scored the final goal of a 3–1 victory for Frej in the 90+2’.
-Frej placed 14th in the Superettan and faced Akropolis IF in the relegation playoffs to avoid dropping down to Division 1.
-Saravia was named to the bench for both legs, but only appeared in the first leg.
-He replaced Dida Rashidi in the 82nd minute at Spånga IP, helping Frej to a 1–1 draw, then was an unused substitute at home as Frej stayed in the second tier, 1–1 on away goals.
+Saravia made his debut for the club on 17 June in a 4–2 defeat to Syrianska FC, coming on in the 67th minute to see his first action since preseason.
+Saravia scored his first professional goal on 18 August after coming on as a substitute, scoring the final goal in a 3–1 victory for Frej in the 90+2’.
 Saravia concluded his loan spell in Sweden having scored one goal in 12 appearances across all competitions.

 Swope Park Rangers

-On 8 January 2018, Sporting Kansas City announced Saravia was joining their USL club, Swope Park Rangers, on a free transfer.
-He would make 11 appearances for the club, scoring two goals and adding two assists.
-On 20 June 2018, the club announced they were transferring Saravia to Comunicaciones F.C. in Guatemala.
+In January 2018, He signed for Swope Park Rangers and was named captain to start the year.
+During his brief spell at the club he scored two goals in back-to-back games early in the season, and in June 2018 he was transferred to Guatemalan club Comunicaciones F.C.

+Comunicaciones

+Saravia was acquired by Comunicaciones and immediately became a starter for the club.
+On 18 October 2018, Saravia underwent a surgery for a broken fifth metatarsal, the second of his career, this time on his left foot.
+He scored his first goal for Las Cremas on 27 January 2019, and scored in the following match as well.